Stamp Duty Calculator

 Land Registry

-Stamp duty is triggered on completion, not exchange.
-Exchange is when contracts become binding, but the tax liability only starts when you actually take ownership of the property on completion day.
+Stamp duty is triggered on completion, not on exchange of contracts.
+Exchange is the point at which contracts become legally binding, but the tax liability only arises when you actually take ownership on completion day (the effective date of the transaction).

-You pay the rates in force on your completion date, not when you exchanged or made your offer.
-If there's a rate change during your conveyancing, this could affect your final bill.
+You pay the rates in force on your completion date, not the rates that applied when you exchanged or made your offer.
+If a rate change lands during a long chain or a delayed conveyance, it is the completion-date rate that sets your bill.
+Check the current stamp duty rates before you commit to a completion date near a known change.

 Plan Your Purchase

-Calculate your stamp duty so you can budget accurately for completion.
+Calculate your stamp duty so you can budget accurately for completion day.

 Calculate Now